-- Delegate to the chancellors, and, upon the recommendation of the chancellor, to vice chancellors and/or deans, the authority granted to the president under Regent Policy 2-K over personnel matters regarding officers and exempt professionals and faculty rostered on their campuses; and
+- Delegate to the chancellors, and, upon the recommendation of the chancellor, to vice chancellors and/or deans, the authority granted to the president under Regent Policy 2-K over personnel matters regarding university staff and faculty rostered on their campuses; and

-- Delegate to a vice president authority over personnel matters regarding the officers and exempt professionals reporting through that vice president.
+- Delegate to a vice president authority over personnel matters regarding the university staff reporting through that vice president.

 - Any delegations made pursuant to Regent Policy 2-K and this administrative policy statement must be express and in writing.
 Each delegation will be posted on the Office of Policy and Efficiency website.